NEU-HAI-Lab/lab_homepage/_members/shao.md

 publications:

 teaser: >
-  I am a third-year PhD student at Shanghai Jiao Tong Univeristy and now is a visiting student at Northeastern Human-Cnetered AI Lab.
+  I am a second-year PhD student at Shanghai Jiao Tong Univeristy supervied by Prof. Ying Wen and now is a visiting student at Northeastern Human-Cnetered AI Lab.
+My research interests include Human-AI Collaboration and Multi-agent System.
+Specifically, she is now focusing on: Human-in-the-Loop data annotation and AI-in-the-Loop deployment in real world scenario, Involving Large Language Models in Human-AI Collaboration, Zero-shot Coordination in Human-AI Collaboration, Bidirectional Alignment in Human-AI Team.

 profile:
   name: Shao Zhang